-Notwithstanding a decline in its total number of customers, and a decline in eir's average revenue per user in 2012/13 relative to 2011/12, it retained a majority market share by revenue in the fixed-line market and it was well positioned to internalise the cross-subsidy in providing the USO.
-For the application year 2012/13, eir provided the USO while earning profits that were in excess of a competitive benchmark.
+Notwithstanding a decline in its total number of customers, and a decline in eir's average revenue per user in 2014/15 relative to 2013/4, it retained a significant market share by revenue in the fixed-line market and it was well positioned to internalise the cross-subsidy in providing the USO.
+For the application year 2014/15, eir provided the USO while earning profits that were in excess of a competitive benchmark.
 Therefore, eir's profitability and ability to earn a fair rate of return on its capital employed have not been significantly affected by the net cost of the USO.
-The results of our analysis in Section 4 show that, taking into account eir's individual characteristics, the burden of the net cost was not excessive in view of eir's ability to bear it, and that the net cost in 2012/13 did not represent an unfair burden on eir.
+The results of our analysis in Section 4 show that, taking into account eir's individual characteristics, the burden of the net cost was not excessive in view of eir's ability to bear it, and that the net cost in 2014/15 did not represent an unfair burden on eir.